Secret Ingredient Italian Meatballs

 Tips for Success

-Best types of meat for Italian meatballs – the best meat for classic Italian meatballs are to use equal parts beef, pork, and veal!
+Best types of meat for Italian meatballs – the best meat for classic Italian meatballs is to use equal parts beef, pork, and veal!
 The combination results in the most tender of meatballs.
-But to make this recipe a little simpler, we opted for just half beef and half pork – but you can always add veal!
+But to simplify this recipe, we opted for just half beef and half pork – but you can always add veal!

 Make them gluten-free.
 Use store-bought gluten-free breadcrumbs to make this recipe GF-friendly, or make your own with our homemade breadcrumbs recipe and use your favorite gluten-free bread!

 Fresh herbs are a must.
 Herbs are essential for flavor in any Italian meatball!
-If they’re not included, your meatball will likely end up tasting like a burger.
+If they’re not included, your meatball will likely taste like a burger.
 We like to use finely chopped fresh herbs for the best flavor!
-If you can’t get fresh parsley or oregano and have to use dried, we recommend at least using fresh basil!

 Finely chop aromatics.
 No one wants big chunks of garlic and onion in their meatball, so we recommend using a food processor to chop the onion and garlic or a cheese grater.
-To finely mince the garlic, I like to use a zester/fine grater.
+I like to use a zester/fine grater to mince the garlic finely.

 Don’t like ricotta?
 You can use mascarpone!
-This Italian cheese has a similar creamy consistency that ricotta does and works identically in the recipe.
+This Italian cheese has a creamy consistency similar to ricotta and works identically in the recipe.

 How to Freeze Meatballs

-Freezing cooked meatballs: Brown the meatballs either baked in the oven or pan-fry but don’t add them to the sauce.
-Let them cool completely before placing them into a freezer-friendly bag or airtight container, and freeze for up to 2-3 months.
+Freezing cooked meatballs: Brown the meatballs baked in the oven or pan-fried but don’t add them to the sauce.
+Let them cool completely before placing them into a freezer-friendly bag or airtight container, and freeze for 2-3 months.

 Freezing uncooked meatballs: to freeze the meatballs uncooked, mix the ingredients and form the balls.
-Place them into a freezer-friendly bag or airtight container and freeze for up to 2-3 months.
+Place them into a freezer-friendly bag or airtight container and freeze for 2-3 months.

-How to reheat frozen cooked meatballs: when you’re ready to use the frozen meatballs, let them thaw at room temperature for several hours, or in the fridge overnight.
-Then add the meatballs into a pot of sauce and simmer on the stove for 30 minutes, or until the meatballs are warm and tender.
+How to reheat frozen cooked meatballs: when you’re ready to use them, let them thaw at room temperature for several hours, or in the fridge overnight.
+Then, add the meatballs to a pot of sauce and simmer on the stove for 30 minutes or until the meatballs are warm and tender.

-How to cook uncooked frozen meatballs: When you’re ready to use the uncooked frozen meatballs, remove them from the freezer and let them thaw in the refrigerator overnight.
-Then bake according to the recipe instructions, and simmer in the sauce for 30 minutes before serving.
+How to cook uncooked frozen meatballs: When ready to use them, remove them from the freezer and let them thaw in the refrigerator overnight.
+Then bake according to the recipe instructions and simmer in the sauce for 30 minutes before serving.

 What to Serve Them With